-Vegetable Kothu Parotta - a shredded flaky multi-layered Indian flatbread stir-fried with assorted vegetables and essential spices.
-It is incredibly popular street food in South Indian state Tamil Nadu and Sri Lanka.
-The name literally translates as "shredded parotta".
+Vegetable Kothu Parotta – a shredded flaky multi-layered Indian flatbread stir-fried with assorted vegetables and essential spices.
+It is an incredibly popular street food in the South Indian state of Tamil Nadu and Sri Lanka.
+The name translates as “shredded parotta”.
 Perfect for a light weeknight dinner and a great way to use up leftover parottas.

 Kothu Parotta can be prepared with assorted vegetables/egg/chicken/lamb.
 There are two common variations available.
 One is the addition of curry sauce, the other is without sauce.